MariaExtrella/QATestTheAgileMonkeys/README.md

 	}

-and every new customer is defined as text and with the graphql query define the body of the post request:
+and every new customer is defined as text and, with the graphql query, define the body of the POST request:

     * def querySaveCustomer = read('SaveCustomer.graphql')
     # The body of the graphql request is a JSON with the generated values